 Development is considered as the continuous process which helps business to enhance their productivity.
 Every organisation starts with the common objective of generating highest revenue (Amabile, 2012).
 Present assignment is based on Whirlpool which is a renowned company in consumer electronics sector.
 This company is availing its products and services to customers at global level.
 Present report is going to discuss about different skills, knowledge and behaviour which is required by a HR professional of the company.
 It further elaborates about personal skill audit and professional development plan.
 Along with this, it will provide brief description about the training and development, individual learning and organisational learning.
-It also elaborates need of continuous learning in the company, role of HPW practices in employee engagement and different approaches of performance management.
+It also elaborates need of continuous learning in the company, role of HPW practices in employee work engagement and different approaches of performance management.

 P1 Knowledge, Skills and Behaviour of HR professional